ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/global-style-upgrading-to-v28-css/index.md

 ## Updating the CSS import paths

 There are many ways to import CSS, but however you are doing this in your app you need to delete the `/dist` part from the path.
-For example if you're using the unpkg CDN:
+For example if you're using the jsdelivr CDN:

 ### Packages